Core Candy Machine

 prefixUri

-The base URI of your metadata excluding the varible identification id.
+The base URI of your metadata excluding the variable identification id.

 If your Asset's will have a metadata URI of https://example.com/metadata/0.json